 Nursemaid's elbow can happen if you tug or pull on a child's lower arm or hand, especially if the arm is twisted.
 It doesn't take much force for the injury to happen.
 The most common cause of nursemaid's elbow is a pulling-type injury.

 Nursemaid's elbow may happen if you:

-Yank on a child's arm to make him or her walk faster.
+- Yank on a child's arm to make them walk faster

-A child uses the hands to brace himself or herself during a fall.
+- A child uses the hands to brace themselves during a fall

 Treatment depends on your child's age and overall health.
 The doctor will examine the child and make sure the bone is not broken.
 X-rays are not usually necessary to diagnose this.

 Over-the-counter pain medicine, such as acetaminophen (Tylenol) or ibuprofen (Advil, Motrin), may be given.
 Make sure you ask your health care provider for the correct dose for your child.
 Never give aspirin to a child under age 12.

 The doctor will use a method called a "reduction maneuver" to put the elbow back into the correct position.
 This method is also called a "reduction."

 In this method, the doctor holds the child's wrist and elbow.
 The doctor then carefully moves the arm in a specific way until the elbow pops back into place.
 You may hear a "click" when this happens.

 A reduction maneuver only takes a few seconds.
 It may be done in the doctor's office.